The mission of the Mayor’s Youth Council is to:

 Statistics and Demographics

-- Mayor’s Youth Council participants are evaluated across 4 impact areas:
+- Mayor’s Youth Council participants are evaluated across four impact areas of youth success:

 - Participation and Empowerment

 - Of surveyed participants:

 - 100% reported an increase in their community participation and sense of empowerment

 - 98% reported an increase in their connection and belonging in their community.

 - 93% reported an increase in generosity and giving back

 - 49% reported an increase in their sense of safety in the community

 - Mayor's Youth Council State of Nashville Youth Report